• Skip to main content

 • To speed up the brining process, butterfly the turkey breast before immersing in the brine.
 Because the turkey breast is halved, this will cut your brining time in half.

-• After butterflying a turkey breast or chicken breast, I very lightly "score" the inside in a few places from top to bottom with the tip of a boning knife.
-This is going to help the breast lie flatter.
+• After butterflying a turkey breast or chicken breast, I very lightly “score” the inside in a few places from top to bottom with the tip of a boning knife.
+This will help the breast lie flatter.
 On a turkey breast, I generally do three on each side while on a chicken breast, I would only do one or two (depending upon the size).

-• When pounding any type of protein, it's a good idea to cover it.
-I always use a gallon-size zipper-top bag because it's thicker than plastic wrap which can tear very easily.
-Covering it keeps your mallet clean so you don't get bits of protein in the crevices.
+• When pounding any type of protein, it’s a good idea to cover it.
+I always use a gallon-size zipper-top bag because it’s thicker than plastic wrap which can tear very easily.
+Covering it keeps your mallet clean so you don’t get bits of protein in the crevices.
 Also, pounding chicken or turkey can spray tiny drops of moisture into the air or onto the counter.
-Even if you think your mallet didn't touch the chicken or turkey, it's a good idea to thoroughly wash it anyway to prevent any type of cross-contamination.
+Even if you think your mallet didn’t touch the chicken or turkey, it’s a good idea to wash it thoroughly anyway.

 Roast Turkey Breast with Traditional Stuffing garnished with fresh herbs.